GLOBAL MARKETS-Shares, oil fall on growth concerns; gold rises

 “Banks are clearly struggling,” said Jim McDonald, chief investment strategist at Chicago-based Northern Trust Global Investments, which has $760 billion in assets.
 “Loan growth has been disappointing, which points to economic growth not being robust.”

-MSCI’s all-country world equity index, which tracks shares in 45 countries, dipped 1.2 percent to 355.52, reversing some of Tuesday’s sharp gains.
+MSCI’s all-country world equity index, which tracks shares in 45 countries, dipped 1.3 percent to 355.10 points, reversing some of Tuesday’s sharp gains.

-European shares fell to their lowest in about four months.
-The broad FTSEurofirst 300 index fell for a fourth day, closing down 1.6 percent at 1,147.76.
-The euro zone’s blue-chip Euro STOXX 50 index also retreated, falling 2.1 percent to 2,553.49.
+European shares fell to their lowest level in around four months.
+The broad FTSEurofirst 300 index extended a three-day losing streak, falling 1.5 percent to close at 1,147.76.
+The euro zone’s blue-chip Euro STOXX 50 index also retreated, falling 2.1 percent to 2,553.49 points.

 Bonds resumed gains as world shares and industrial commodities responded to the concerns about economic growth.